-The Company's gross margin as a percentage of revenue was 58.8% in the first quarter of fiscal 1997 as compared to 58.3% for the same quarter of fiscal 1996.
-This increase in gross margin percentage was primarily due to improved capacity utilization and other reductions in the Company's manufacturing costs offsetting higher period costs associated with increased production of high-density products.
+The Company's gross margin as a percentage of revenue was 58.9% in the second quarter of fiscal 1997 as compared to 58.5% in the second quarter of fiscal 1996.
+For the first six month period of fiscal 1997, the gross margin was 58.9%, an increase from 58.4% in the first six month period of fiscal 1996.
+This increase in gross margin percentage was primarily due to reductions in the Company's manufacturing costs.
 Profit margins on older products generally tend to decrease over time as selling prices decline, but the Company's strategy has been to offset these decreases by continuously introducing new products with higher margins.